-Tables inside the restaurant were set up
+Tables inside the restaurant were set up to provide a nice dining experience. |

 The waiter was really cool, but he never introduced himself so I don't know his name.
 He recommended we try a few different combinations.
 They are as follows: